University of Arizona acquires Ashford University

 The University of Arizona is moving online in a big way with a deal that could shake up the online education market and could signal more changes to come.

-As part of a "transformational" definitive agreement, signed today, the University of Arizona will create a new nonprofit entity called the University of Arizona Global Campus that will buy Ashford University for $1.
+As part of what it called a "transformational" definitive agreement, the University of Arizona will create a new nonprofit entity called the University of Arizona Global Campus that will buy Ashford University for $1.

 The proposed deal is 15 years long with an initial term of seven years, said Andrew Clark, founder, president and CEO of Zovio, formerly known as Bridgepoint Education.